matloff/fasteR/README.md

 **README.md** file.
 It is set up as a potential R package, though, and I may implement that later.

+GPL-3:  Permission granted to copy/modify, provided the source (N. Matloff) is stated.
+No warranties.

 ## Please note again:

 * You will just be using R from the command line here.
-Most tutorials, say the excellent one by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), start with RStudio, a very attractive, many-featured IDE.
+Most tutorials, say the excellent one by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), start with RStudio.
+It is a very attractive, powerful IDE.
 But even the R-Ladies tutorial laments that RStudio can be "overwhelming."
 Here we stick to the R command line, and focus on data analysis, not advanced tools.

+* Nonpassive learning is absolutely key!
+So even if the output of an R command is shown here, run the command yourself in your R console, by copy-and-pasting from this document.

-* The **Your Turn** sections are absolutely crucial.
+* Similarly, the **Your Turn** sections are absolutely crucial.
 Devise your own little examples, and try them out!

 ## Contribute your own lessons!

 If there is any interest, it would be fun for some useRs out there to contribute lessons here.
 Both experts **and novices** are encouraged, especially the latter!
+It's like what happens in a classroom, where only a few students ask questions and the rest are too shy to do so.
+Don't be shy!
 Maybe do one with a friend.
 I'll help you through the kinks, and your name will be displayed with your contribution.

 ## Getting started: